baiyuankok/Sentiment-Analysis/README.md

 This is a sentiment analysis on news headlines by using Bidirectional LSTM classifier.
 The news headlines are annotated as positive, neutral or negative sentiment.

 In this project, embedding layer is not used.
-This is to gain experience on convert the words to word embedding using Glove (https://nlp.stanford.edu/projects/glove/).
+This is to gain experience on convert the words to word embedding using GloVe (https://nlp.stanford.edu/projects/glove/).

 References: